-ganglia2pcp is intended to read a set of ganglia files stored in the
+ganglia2pcp is intended to read a set of ganglia files stored in

-archive with the basename outfile.
+(PCP) archive with the basename outfile.

 The intent of this converter is to take all of the rrd files

 The resultant PCP achive may be used with all the PCP client

 A series of physical files will be created with the prefix

 outfile.
-These are outfile.0 (the performance data), outfile.meta (the
+These are outfile.0 (the performance data),

-temporal index to improve efficiency of
+and outfile.index (a temporal index to improve efficiency of

 replay operations for the archive).
 If any of these files exists

 an error message of the form

 __pmLogNewFile: ``blah.0'' already exists, not over-written